+the USB 3.0 standard, is provided on the right side of the computer.

+The USB 3.0 port is compliant with USB 3.0 standard and backward compatible with USB 2.0 devices.

+The port with the icon (\(\frac{1}{2} \) has Sleep and Charge function.

+USB 3.0 port(s) may work as USB 2.0 port(s) when operating in USB Legacy Emulation mode.
-One Universal Serial Bus port, which complies to the USB 2.0 standard, is provided on the right side of the computer.

-The USB 2.0 port is not compatible with USB 3.0 devices.
+•< Universal Serial Bus (USB 2.0 or 3.0) port One Universal Serial Bus port, which complies to the USB 2.0 or 3.0 standard, is provided on the right side of the computer.
+The USB port type may vary depending on the model you purchased.
+The port with blue color is USB 3.0 port. нәті HDMI out port HDMI out port can connect with Type A connector HDMI cable.
+External RGB monitor port This port provides 15-pin, analog RGB port.

-Please note that it is not possible to confirm the operation of all functions of all USB devices that are available.
-Some functions associated with a specific device might not operate properly.

-l· 10H 1

-HDMI out port

-HDMI out port can connect with Type A connector HDMI cable.

-port

-External RGB monitor This port provides 15-pin, analog RGB port.
 Please refer to the External RGB monitor port pin assignment section for information on external RGB monitor port pin assignment.
 This port allows you to connect an external RGB monitor to the computer.

-Cooling vents The cooling vents help the processor to avoid overheating. € ⊖€ Security lock slot A security cable can be attached to this slot and then connected to a desk or other large object in order to deter theft of the computer.
+Cooling vents The cooling vents help the processor to avoid overheating. ⊕ € Security lock slot A security cable can be attached to this slot and then connected to a desk or other large object in order to deter theft of the computer.